 Losing a parent, friend, or child is the hardest thing you have to go through.
 Not only do you have to come to terms with the loss, but it’s the details, the emotions, all the plans you need to make.
 Then you still have to take care of just all the stuff life throws at you.

-What if you are a friend of someone that loses a parent, a child or family member?
+What if you are a friend of someone that loses a parent, a child, or a family member?
 It even becomes harder, because you don’t know what you should do.

 You want to help and you want to be there, but you feel inadequate like there is nothing you can do to take away their pain, so many of us don’t do anything.